Mai-Sigurd/Algo_exam_notes/01 Randomized algorithms.md

 ![](pics/clause_estimation.png)

 ![](pics/samplingOverADenseSpace.png)
+#### Which condition does it check on such a sample?

+Its important to check that the sample chosen, which satifies maybe SC_1 does not satisfy SC_2 as else we will be overcounting.

 #### How does this algorithm solve the problem encountered by the algorithm in the previous bullet point?
 The earlier algorithm had the problem that a satisfying assignment might not be found.
-The difference here is that the sample space is only satisfying assignments which are then sampled from. ==TODO: snak==
+The difference here is that the sample space is only satisfying assignments which are then sampled from.

 ## Primality testing -